agri-cruiser/agri-cruiser/README.md

 ## Mechanical Design
 **Note** The BOM is for ONE driven wheel and ONE caster wheel.
 If you want to build the entire platform, double every component

 The Bill of Materials BOM, provided in the [BOM](https://github.com/StructuresComp/agri-cruiser/tree/2c079f16a274f6ae52bb82f286a7c02fbf9e2792/BOM) folders, lists the details of each component.
-For off-the-shelf parts, we’ve included either a McMaster-Carr or Amazon link.
+For off-the-shelf parts, we’ve included either a McMaster-Carr or an Amazon link.
 While these parts can also be sourced from other suppliers for cheaper prices, the provided links are helpful because they contain the specifications for each component.
 If you are in the United States, it is often more convenient to order directly through the linked stores. **Note**: You should do a price comparison from different stores before purchasing any parts.

 For water-jet–cut parts, we used SendCutSend, a company based in Reno, Nevada.
 They accept STL files, which can be exported directly from the provided SolidWorks files.
 If you prefer to use a different manufacturer, provide them with the CAD files of the components.

 For manually machined parts, most are made from basic stock materials, such as square tubing or steel rods.
 We also provided links to buy these items.
 In most cases, these need to be cut to size and drilled according to the specifications.
 All drilling and tapping details are included in the SolidWorks files for reference.

 ### Chassis
-Begin by constructing the chassis using a T-slot framing system, which enables quick assembly and allows for later adjustments without welding.
+Begin by constructing the chassis using a T-slot framing system, which enables quick assembly and allows for future adjustments without the need for welding.
 Use bolts and brackets instead of permanent welds, allowing each joint to be loosened, repositioned within millimeters, and tightened again with a simple hex key.
 This reconfigurable setup is essential for adapting the chassis to different crop sizes and field requirements.

 Build the frame using aluminum extrusions to achieve both strength and lightweight, making it ideal for agricultural applications.
 Since only standard cutting and assembly tools are needed, the design remains practical and does not depend on specialized equipment.
 Utilize widely available components, such as angle brackets, gussets, and hinges, to reduce costs and ensure the platform can be built and modified anywhere.